-• EUSCM-GS-AUC: This model is obtained from the first one described in this section by replacing the Geometric Mean to measure the accuracy on training data with the AUC measure (see Section 2).
-The fitness function corresponds to expression 9.
+The EUSCM-GS-AUC model is obtained from the EUSCM-MS-GM model described previously by using the AUC instead of the geometric mean to measure the accuracy of the training data (see Section 2).
+The fitness function corresponds to the expression in Equation (9).

-$$Fitness(S) = AUC,$$ (9)
+$$Fitness(S) = AUC (9)$$

-AUC measure involves itself in a trade-off between improving the accuracy rate over positives instances and not losing accuracy rate power over negative instances.
+The AUC measure is involved in a trade-off between improving the accuracy rate over positive instances and not losing accuracy rate power over negative instances.